Tier 2 Consulting Firms: The Complete Guide and Rankings

 Having coached hundreds of candidates, I have noticed that tier 2 firms are more likely to probe why you want to work at their specific firm rather than at MBB.
 You need a genuine, specific answer.
 Saying you want Oliver Wyman because of their financial services expertise is far more compelling than saying you just want to be a consultant.

-Strong candidates typically have a top undergraduate or MBA degree, relevant internship or work experience, and demonstrated problem-solving ability.
+Strong candidates typically have a solid undergraduate or MBA degree, relevant internship or work experience, and demonstrated problem-solving ability.
 Quantitative backgrounds in finance, engineering, economics, or data science are valued.
-According to firm recruiting data, most tier 2 firms hire from a similar set of target schools as MBB, though they often extend their recruiting to a broader set of universities.
+Most tier 2 firms recruit from a similar set of target schools as MBB, though they often extend their recruiting to a broader set of universities.

 Frequently Asked Questions